1234 19th Street Northwest Suite 604 Washington, DC 20036

 Dental Bridge Treatment in Washington, DC

-Once the dental implants are stable, Dr. Banks will place the permanent bridge.
-After you receive your dental bridge, you can brush your false teeth just like natural teeth.
-Gently brushing and using non-abrasive toothpaste can prevent bacterial buildup and keep your smile clean.
+Additionally, you can brush your false teeth just like natural teeth.
+Gently brush with a soft-bristled toothbrush and use non-abrasive toothpaste to prevent bacterial buildup and keep your smile clean.